zyedidia/SFML.jl/README.md

 It also has audio libraries and networking libraries.

-This is very much a work in progress right now and should be used at your own risk (I really mean it).
-It also only works on Mac OS X (for now, support for linux and windows coming very soon!).
+This is very much a work in progress right now.
+There is currently almost complete support for graphics and limited support for audio and network.

+SFML.jl only works on Mac OS X (for now).

 Take a look at the `examples` folder to see some usage examples.